zconnect-iot/zconnect-django-demo/README.md

 means that when running these commands locally, the `worker` will never recieve the tasks.
 Instead, the `beat` will execute the tasks synchronously.

-# Using docker compose with postgres

-1. `docker-compose -f docker-compose-postgres.yaml build`
-2. `docker-compose -f docker-compose-postgres.yaml up database`
-3. In another terminal: `./deploy/init_postgres.sh` (You will need a postgres client installed, e.g. `sudo apt-get install postgresql-client`)
-4. Stop docker-compose
-5. `docker-compose -f docker-compose-postgres.yaml up`

-## Seeding

-By default it will only seed the database 'once', which means if it finds the admin user already there it won't seed anything else.
-If you need to add more seed data, do `docker volume prune` to delete all the old volumes and then run the instructions above again

 # Documentation

 1. Go into virtualenv with all dev requirements installed